londonrsteele/FSE_Career_Path/2 Improved Styling with CSS/0 Challenge Project/Challenge_README.md

-# Fundamentals of CSS > Improved Styling with CSS > Challenge Project: Build Your Own Cheat Sheet
+# Improved Styling with CSS > Challenge Project: Build Your Own Cheat Sheet
 ## Project Description
 ### **Overview**
 This project is slightly different than others you have encountered thus far on